artsy/eigen/docs/best_practices.md

 For adding a screen that corresponds to a page on artsy.net add a new route and use the `navigate(<route-name>)` function.
 Navigation will then be handled for you.
 And that's how it's done: (add links to code here).

-See our documentation on adding a route for more details: [Adding a new route](https://github.com/artsy/eigen/blob/main/docs/adding_a_new_route.md).
+See our documentation on adding a route for more details: [Adding a new route](https://github.com/artsy/eigen/blob/main/docs/adding_a_new_route.md) and to [create a new screen](https://github.com/artsy/eigen/blob/main/docs/adding_a_new_screen.md).

 #### iOS Navigation